 Dates: June 12 - July 22, 2024.

 This 6-week course fulfills the IU GenEd World Languages and Cultures International Experience requirement.
 Students will study the impressive fault escarpment that marks the western boundary of the East Africa Rift Zone as well as understand the implication of the continental rifting and associated volcanism to evolution of early humans in East Africa.

 Sites include archaeological sequences in Olduvai Gorge, Laetoli, Ngorongoro volcanic highlands and rift escarpments.
 Students will visit nearby paleoathropological sites at Laetoli (3.5 million years old hominin footprint site) and Peninj that provide an important contrast to those studied in the Olduvai sites.

 Field instruction will also take students to Serengeti National Park where its diverse savanna ecosystem provides important modern analogs for understanding the Plio-Pleistocene evolution of African vertebrates (including hominins) as well as evolution of grass plains.

 This is a six-week, 6 cr. course listed as EAS-X377 (Field Geo-Paleoanthropology) and is administered by Indiana University.
 Students will receive a grade from Indiana University after completion of the course.

-Please contact Dr. Jackson Njau for details and course information.
+Please contact us for details and course information.